jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     touch makePythonTdd.sh

-* I use history_ to see all the commands I have typed so far
+* I type history_ in the terminal

   .. code-block:: shell

     history

-  the history_ program shows all the commands I have typed in the terminal so far, and I use them to write the program
+  the history_ program shows all the commands I have typed in the terminal so far, and I use them to write the program that will automate making a Python_ `Test Driven Development`_ environment for me

-* I click on ``makePythonTdd.sh`` to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment in the editor
+* I click on ``makePythonTdd.sh`` to open it in the editor of the `Integrated Development Environment (IDE)`_
+* then I type the commands for the program in the editor

   ..
 NOTE:: the line numbers below are a guide, you do not need to copy them